 This subclause contains state diagrams.
 A state diagram of an information object class defines permitted states of this information object class and the transitions between those states.
 A state is expressed in terms of individual attribute values or a combination of attribute values or involvement in relationships of the information object class being defined.
 This shall be a UML compliant state diagram.

 This subclause shall state "None." when there is no State diagram defined.

+W4.3.a.X Pseudo Attributes

+This clause specifies the list of pseudo attributes, which are properties of the class and are only accessible as part of rules for conditions.
+Each attribute is characterised by the pseudo attribute properties (see TS 32.156 [3] clause 5.2.X).